-The episode set in a brothel, when Mugen is alone with a female ninja posing as a whore.
-Realising her partner is in danger she tries to knock him out with a vase, finds him incredibly tough and instead manipulates him with sexual promises into singlehandedly taking down a crime syndicate who were gearing up to torture her partner to death.
+- Episode 15 ("Bogus Booty"), when Mugen is alone with a female ninja posing as a whore.
+Realising her partner is in danger she tries to knock him out with a vase, finds him incredibly tough and instead manipulates him with sexual promises into single-handedly taking down a crime syndicate who were gearing up to torture her partner to death.
 At the end, when they are laying an unconscious Mugen underneath a tree to recover, the partner asks who he is and she simply replies "That is the man I am going to marry" before leaving and voicing the hope that he finds her again when he is ready.

-A quiet but huge moment in Xavier's church - Mugen draws his sword and heads for Xavier, but Jin lays a hand on his shoulder to stop him, and Mugen - a crazy stubborn brawler who takes orders from NO one - shoots him a look, sees that Jin's reading the situation carefully, and steps back.
+- A quiet but huge moment in Episode 19 ("Unholy Union") at Xavier's church - Mugen draws his sword and heads for Xavier, but Jin lays a hand on his shoulder to stop him, and Mugen - a crazy stubborn brawler who takes orders from NO one - shoots him a look, sees that Jin's reading the situation carefully, and steps back.
 A perfect illustration of the (however grudging) respect and understanding that have developed between them.

-A moment to elaborate.
-Jerkass, Ax-Crazy brawler Mugen goes to confront the brothers who took Fuu.
+- Jerkass, Ax-Crazy brawler Mugen confronts the crazy brothers.
 Fuu insists that taking her hostage will do no good, as he is, as mentioned, an ax crazy brawler who doesn't care about, well, Fuu or anyone else.
 It is at this point Mugen arrives, already roughed up from fighting the first brother.
 In true Mugen fashion, he taunts the two remaining brothers... until one threatens to kill Fuu.
 Mugen offers to THROW AWAY HIS SWORD if they just let Fuu go.
 Fuu is SPEECHLESS.
-Mugen has to actually YELL at her to leave and go find her father.
+Mugen has to actually YELL at her to leave and go find the sunflower samurai aka her father.